How Hypnosis Works

 It is NOT a form of mind control; it would be impossible for a hypnotherapist to make you do anything that goes against your moral code and no hypnotherapist worth their salt would ever attempt to make you do something against your will.

-It often allows people to feel truly relaxed and gives them some 'space' in their thinking, which is why so many clients come back for help with different issues and sometimes for the sheer pleasure of being treated to a confidence or ego-boosting session to improve their feelings of wellbeing.
+It often allows you to feel truly relaxed and gives you some 'space' in your thinking, which is why so many clients come back for help with different issues and sometimes just for the sheer pleasure of being treated to a confidence or ego-boosting session to enhance feelings of wellbeing, to boost self-esteem and to feel pampered and cared for.